marklogic/marklogic-kubernetes/README.md

 This tutorial describes how to set up Kubernetes development environment with AWS EKS and MarkLogic Server.
 It covers these tasks:
 - Set up the prerequisites necessary for setting up MarkLogic Server in Kubernetes
-- How to setup Kubernetes cluster and install MarkLogic Server on Minikube
+- How to set up Kubernetes cluster and install MarkLogic Server on Minikube
-- How to setup Kubernetes cluster and install MarkLogic Server on AWS EKS using eksctl
+- How to set up Kubernetes cluster and install MarkLogic Server on AWS EKS using eksctl
 - Access the MarkLogic Server cluster
 - How to clean up your environment
 - List of parameters used for configuration

 # Prerequisites

-## Set up the required tools
+## Set Up the Required Tools

 ### Helm